 The Office of Gender, Racial & Intercultural Justice will be offering frequent virtual gatherings on making radical welcome real

-Radical welcome, defined as “the spiritual practice of embracing and being changed by the gifts, presence, voices and power of The Other: the people systemically cast out or marginalized within a church, denomination and/or society,” was the focus of a recent webinar put on by the Presbyterian Mission Agency’s Office of Gender, Racial & Intercultural Justice.
-Watch the hourlong webinar hosted by Samantha Davis, Associate for Gender, Racial & Intercultural Justice, by going here.
+LOUISVILLE — Radical welcome, defined as “the spiritual practice of embracing and being changed by the gifts, presence, voices and power of The Other: the people systemically cast out or marginalized within a church, denomination and/or society,” was the focus Wednesday of a webinar put on by the Presbyterian Mission Agency’s Office of Gender, Racial & Intercultural Justice.
+Watch the hour-long webinar hosted by Samantha Davis, Associate for Gender, Racial & Intercultural Justice, by going here.

 The Rev. Shanea Leonard, director of Racial Equity & Women’s Intercultural Ministries, cited that definition for radical welcome from Stephanie Spellers’ book “Radical Welcome: Embracing God, the Other and the Spirit of Transformation.”
 Read more about radical welcome, including scriptural references, in the “8 Habits of Evangelism” resource here.